home-assistant/home-assistant.io/source/_integrations/econet.markdown

 ### Water heater

-The EcoNet water heater platform lets you control your EcoNet water heater. water heaters do not report the current water temperature.
+The EcoNet water heater platform lets you control your EcoNet water heater.
+Water heaters do not report the current water temperature.